updated 01/ 20

 Concerning make-up exams: Make-up exams are rarely practical, and are not possible at all without previous notification to the instructor — don't show up for the next class and expect to be able to take it.
-This is especially true for the lab practicum portions of each exam (mineral and rock identification, image identification, and others as may occur).
-Words fail to convey the importance of making it to class on test night!
+This is especially true for the lab practicum portions of each exam (mineral and rock identification, image identification, topographic maps, and others as may occur).
+If you hope to get the grade you hope to get, words fail to convey the importance of making it to class on test night!

 GeoFantasy Presentation (101, 102, & 103): Research a topic of your choice, prepare a paper on that topic, and give a 15 to 20 minute presentation to the class.
 I feel this is an extremely important aspect of the course, and it will be pretty tough to get an “A” without putting the appropriate amount of energy into it.
 Your paper should be roughly two typed pages, and while this is not an English or Speech class, I expect you to write, and speak, coherently.
 The range of acceptable topics is quite liberal and should allow everyone the chance to research something that is of interest to them.

 Concerning your oral presentation: Be sure to contact Media (956-7037) in advance to arrange for any A/V support you might need, and show up early enough to get yourself set before class starts.
 Do NOT read us your paper (an automatic point deduction).
 There are very few things more boring than someone delivering a “speech” in a fast monotone, which is what we usually get when someone reads a report out loud.
 Know what you want to say, prepare some note cards if you need the support (most do), and then talk to us about your topic.
 If you’ve chosen something you’re interested in, this shouldn’t be a problem.
 If you haven’t, your resulting grade will more than likely reflect your lack of enthusiasm (and preparation).